driemworks/Grants-Program/applications/mercury-application-template.md

 1) nodes who have pinned `C`
 2) nodes who are online

-We will refer to this group of nodes as the **storage provider pool for C**, or pool<sub>C</sub> for short.
+We will refer to this group of nodes as the **storage provider pool for C**.

 Owner nodes then will send a `request` to a candidate storage node, specifying a desired rate R tokens/gb/sec, reference to the object (tx hash of tx containing the file metadata from earlier), reward distribution epoch blocks (the number of blocks that the node must hold the file for to get a reward).

-This can probably lead to some interesting economic analyses?
+This can lead to some interesting economic decisions.
 For example, if you agree to some really high rate and have some long term storage and then the price of the token (in relation to fiat) increases, then you will end up paying a large sum of money for storage.
 Contrary to this, if a node agrees to some low long term rate and the price drops, they may not profit much.

 ##### Governance
-A problem inherent to decentralization is abuse of the privacy and security offered by the technology.
-For example, if the platform is used to host illegal content, or mislabeled content, or malicious content, then we need to be able to anticipate, identify, and purge this content and associated nodes from the network.
-We need multiple levels of authority to be involved here.
-Some things that we want to keep in mind:
+A problem inherent to decentralization is abuse of the technology.
+If the platform is used to host illegal content, mislabeled, or malicious content, then we need to be able to anticipate, identify, and block or purge this content and associated nodes from the network.
+The implication here is that we need to be able to define different roles for nodes within the blockchain, with their own permissions and authorities.
+For now, we will only have two roles: "governor" and "not-governor".
+Nodes who are "governors" will be static and encoded in the genesis node.
+These nodes will have the ability to add a CID or address to some globally accessible collection.
+When nodes try to interact with the blockchain, they always reference this list first.
+For example, when asking a node to pin data the check is made that: 1) the node you're requesting is not blocked and 2) the CID you have is not blocked.
+Similarly, for the pinning node, they must check that the requesting node is 1) not blocked and 2) the CID requested to be pinned is not blocked.
-- we cannot rely on community-driven moderation only
-- will have a set of "supreme nodes" that are responsible for taking action against flagged content or nodes.

 #### What it is not
 * Data stored is immutable but not indefinitely *persistent*.
+It is not automatically replicated.
 Data is still subject to the limitations outlined here: **https://docs.ipfs.io/concepts/persistence/**.

 ### Ecosystem Fit

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 * Where and how does your project fit into the ecosystem?
-  * This project greatly expands on off-chain storage solutions for blockchains.

 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
   * 1) Developers
-    * App developers can benefit from decentralized storage for many reason already mentioned earlier.
-DApp developers specifically can benefit being able to apply rules on top of raw storage.
+    * App developers can benefit from decentralized storage.
+      * hosting static sites
+      * hosting content and other resources
+      * control access to owned data
+      * benefit from decentralization without losing the good things that come with centralization
   * 2) My own user base
     * a) content creators: Content creators receive support directly from consumers.
 They do not need to relinquish their data to a third party to do so.
     * b) storage providers: Storage providers can profit from their passive storage.
     * c) content consumers: Consumers will not have to alter their behavior in terms of the way they access content, though interaction could change in the future.
+Consumers can access content without the stipulation of providing their private data to a third party.
 * What need(s) does your project meet?
   * The project expands on current off-chain storage capabilities with IPFS.
 It will enable incentive for nodes to provide storage and pin data, as well as provide low-cost ways for consumers to support creators and for creators to sell content and affordably host it.
   * Fair and transparent governance will do away with the obfuscatory and totalitarian moderation done on today's centralized platforms.